Benjamin Kelsey

-Benjamin or Ben Kelsey (1813 Kentucky – February 19, 1889 Los Angeles, California) was an early American pioneer of California with his brothers Andy and Sam Kelsey.
+Benjamin or Ben Kelsey (1813 – February 19, 1889) was an early American pioneer of California with his brothers Andrew and Sam Kelsey.
 He was a founder, often with one or more of his brothers, of several settlements in California.

 Kelsey was born in Kentucky in 1813.
 He and his wife Nancy Kelsey arrived in Alta California in the Bartleson–Bidwell Party in 1841.
 In 1844, he brought a party of immigrants including his father David and brother Samuel from Oregon on the Siskiyou Trail to Sutter's Fort.

-With his brothers he participated in the Bear Flag Revolt of 1846, which ended Mexican control of California and established the California Republic.
-He also served with his brothers in the California Battalion under Col. John C. Fremont and were honorably discharged at Los Angeles or San Gabriel in the early part of 1847.
+With his brothers, he participated in the Bear Flag Revolt of 1846, which ended Mexican control of California and established the California Republic.
+His wife Nancy is said to have sewn the first Bear Flag.
+He also served with his brothers in the California Battalion under Col. John C. Fremont and were honorably discharged in Los Angeles or San Gabriel in the early part of 1847.

-In 1848, during the California Gold Rush Ben Kelsey took fifty Pomo men from his brother Andrew's rancho near Kelseyville, on Rancho Lupyomi, to the Sierra foothills in a gold mining venture, establishing a mining camp called Kelsey Diggings.
+In 1848, during the California Gold Rush, Ben Kelsey took fifty Pomo men from his brother Andrew's rancho near Kelseyville, Rancho Lupyomi, to the Sierra foothills in a gold mining venture, establishing a mining camp that became known as Kelsey Diggings.
 Once at the diggings, Ben decided it was more profitable to sell all the company's supplies to other miners than to pan for gold.
 After falling ill with malaria, he headed back to his home in Sonoma, leaving the others behind.
 The Pomo workers, forced to camp near a hostile group of local Indians and suffering from malaria and starvation, were left on their own.
 Only one or two are thought to have survived.
-This mistreatment of the Pomo and that of Andrew and his partner later provoked the Bloody Island Massacre.
+This mistreatment of the Pomo and that of Andrew and his partner later led to the Bloody Island Massacre.